statamic/v2-docs/content/collections/docs/installing.md

 [Laravel Valet][valet] is a development environment for Mac minimalists.
 No Vagrant, No Apache, No Nginx, No /etc/hosts file.
 You can even share your sites publicly using local tunnels.
 We use it, it's brilliant.

-_Note: Valet supports an out-of-the-box Statamic installation.
-Subdirectory installs don't work at the moment._
+_Note: Valet supports the out-of-the-box Statamic directory structure.
+Subdirectory installs don't work._

 ### Windows: WAMP